squid-cache/squid-cache.github.io/Features/SmpScale.rst

 A worker accepts new HTTP requests and handles each accepted request until its completion.
 Workers can share http_ports but they do not pass transactions to each other.
 A worker has all capabilities of a single non-SMP Squid, but workers may be configured differently (e.g., serve different http_ports).
 The cpu_affinity_map option allows to dedicate a CPU core for each worker.

-By default, Squid workers share configuration, cache manager statistics, listening ports, and log files.
-Memory and disk cache sharing as well as SNMP stats sharing are being worked on.
-Eventually, log daemons, authentication helpers, and other services may be shared as well.

 === How are workers coordinated? ===